mackmo1/web-app/docs/LEAD_API.md

 ### Required Fields

-- `who`: Must be one of: buyer, seller, investor, tenant, landlord
+- `who`: Must be one of: buyer, seller, investor, tenant, landlord, website
-- `intent`: Must be one of: buy, sell, rent, lease, invest
+- `intent`: Must be one of: buy, sell, rent, lease, invest, brochure_download
 - `phone`: Must be 10-15 digits with optional country code
 - `email_id`: Must be valid email format
 - `location`: Cannot be empty, max 200 characters